 This is one of the rare times we will suggest a plugin.
 This allows the images to stay at their optimum size when you switch themes down the road.

-ASK: Do you create custom image sizes?
-(Answer should be “yes”.)
+ASK: Do you optimize the design images?
+(Answer should be “yes”)

 A main component of slow loading sites is images, lack of caching and poorly coded plugins.
 This is why I focus so much on staying away from plugin use.
 Make sure your potential candidate steers clear of plugins as much as possible.